-That the River Hamble Harbour Management Committee recommends to the River Hamble Harbour Board the approval of an increase in Harbour Dues of 1% for 2021/22.
+That the River Hamble Harbour Board approves an increase in Harbour Dues of 1% for 2021/22.

-11. FORWARD PLAN FOR FUTURE MEETINGS
+12. FORWARD PLAN FOR FUTURE MEETINGS

-The Committee considered the report of the Director of Culture, Communities and Business Services with regard to the future business items for the Management Committee and Harbour Board agendas.
+The Board considered the report of the Director of Culture, Communities and Business Services with regard to the future business items for the Management Committee and Harbour Board agendas.